mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 * Read or write (perform operation)
 * Close the file
     - "r" Open a file for reading (default)
     - "w" Open a file for writing.
-Creates a new file if it does not exist or overwrite the file if it exists.
+Creates a new file if it does not exist or overwrites the file if it exists.
     - "a" Open a file for appending at the end of the file without overwriting it.
 Creates a new file if it does not exist.
     - "b" Open in binary mode